- William S. Calli, Jr., Chair

 Prior to her current position, McCarthy was the senior vice president of Northland Communications from 1998-2012.
 Northland Communications is a full service telecommunications company providing voice and data and telephone systems to the business community.
 Her senior management team provided oversight of day-to-day operations and long range, strategic planning.
 Responsibilities included the establishment of the human resource department, management of sales, customer relations, marketing, and public relations.
 She holds a B.A. from Wells College, where she majored in American Studies.

 Frank Dubeck, Jr. M.D. was appointed in 2015 by Governor Andrew Cuomo.
-He is medical director for McKesson Health Solutions, a division of McKesson Corp. based in Kinf of Prussia, Penn., a position in which he provides clinical support for the development and maintenance of their various software solutions for the health care industry.
+He is medical director for Change Healthcare, King of Prussia, PA, a position in which he provides clinical support for the development and maintenance of their various software solutions for the health care industry.
+He is a 2016 inductee to the Healthcare Hall of Distinction.

 Dubeck worked previously as chief medical officer, vice president of medical policy, and regional vice president of the Utica Region at Excellus BlueCross BlueShield for more than 10 years, where he was responsible for the development and maintenance of medical policies and protocols, worked with regional and national experts to develop consensus among the medical policy committee, and oversaw implementation of policy logic, clinical editing, coding disputes and provider appeals.
 Prior to working at Excellus, Dubeck was the executive vice president at Summerhill Co. in Sherburne, N.Y., a physician services company, and served as a general internist at Slocum Dickson Medical Group in New Hartford, N.Y. for 12 years.